 Chiney Ogwumike is a full-time, multi-platform ESPN commentator and forward for the WNBA’s Los Angeles Sparks.
 Ogwumike’s expansive role across ESPN includes college and professional basketball analysis on various platforms such as NBA Today, SportsCenter, First Take and Get Up, plus Wednesday editions of NBA Countdown.
 She executive produced the ESPN Films’ documentary “144” on the WNBA’s unprecedented 2020 season and hosts a weekly ESPN Podcast Chiney, which launched in June 2021.
 From August 2020-September 2021, Ogwumike hosted Chiney and Golic Jr., becoming the first Black woman to host a national, daily sports-talk radio show.

-The Texas native of Nigerian descent joined ESPN in 2017 to co-anchor SportsCenter across Africa and served as a part-time WNBA and NBA in studio analyst.
+The Texas native of Nigerian descent joined ESPN in 2017 to co-anchor SportsCenter across Africa and served as a part-time WNBA and NBA in-studio analyst.
 In 2018, she became one of the only full-time professional athletes to hold a full-time national sports media position.
-Chiney regularly appears on SportsCenter, The Jump, Get Up! and First Take.
-Prior to ESPN, Chiney worked as an analyst for Pac-12 Network and NBATV.
+Ogwumike regularly appears on SportsCenter, NBA Today, Get Up and First Take.
+Prior to ESPN, Ogwumike worked as an analyst for Pac-12 Network and NBATV.

-Chiney is passionate about giving back and empowering the next generation.
+Ogwumike is passionate about giving back and empowering the next generation.
 She spent the spring of 2013 studying abroad in Nigeria where she successfully raised $30,000 to build a basketball court for underprivileged youth in an effort to break down barriers for girls in sports and instill confidence in the next generation.